glennhenry/cs-notes/docs/internet-and-web/02-css/css.md

 ### CSS Selectors

-CSS selectors are used to apply styles to specific elements or groups of elements on a webpage and it often uses HTML Selectors to identify the elements.
+CSS selectors are used to apply styles to specific elements or groups of elements on a webpage, and it often uses HTML Selectors to identify the elements.
 There are many types of CSS selectors, including :

 - **Type Selectors** : These selectors target elements of a specific type, such as `<p>` or `<h1>`.
 - **Class Selectors** : These selectors target elements with a specific class attribute.